rjabreu/Miguel-Visionary-Website/README.md

 # Miguel-Visionary-Website
-A website for my dear cousing Miguel for his new fashion brand Visionary
+A website for my dear cousin Miguel for his new fashion brand Visionary